 Council Tax Information

-Council tax is set by local councils to help pay for local services such as policing and recycling collections.
-It applies to all domestic properties, including houses, bungalows, flats, maisonettes, mobile homes or houseboats, whether owned or rented.
+The council tax you pay helps provide local public services, such as policing and recycling collections.
+It applies to all domestic properties, both owned and rented, and includes houses, bungalows, flats, maisonettes, mobile homes or houseboats.

-The council sets the annual charge for council tax for each band, based on criteria set by the government and then issues each household with an annual bill.
+Local councils set the annual charge for council tax for each band, based on criteria set by the government.
+Councils then issue each household with an annual bill.

-Ashford Borough Council collects your council tax and it is then distributed to Kent County Council, the Kent Police and Crime Commissioner, the Kent Fire and Rescue Service and to your parish council, if you live in an area with one.
+Ashford Borough Council collects your council tax but we are not the only ones who use it.
+Your council tax is distributed to Kent County Council, the Kent Police and Crime Commissioner, the Kent Fire and Rescue Service and to your parish council, if you live in an area with one.

 If you have a query regarding your council tax bill please email email@example.com.

 You can view information from the other authorities who receive your council tax by clicking on the relevant links below:

 Details of the parish precepts can be viewed by downloading the following documents

 - Parish Expenditure and Precepts 2019-2020 [xlsx] 16KB